Iguana Shedding: Signs and How to Care

-Iguanas as with other reptilians do not have the elasticity in their skin cells that mammals do, Therefore they go through a process known as Shedding.
+Iguanas as with other reptilians do not have the elasticity in their skin cells that mammals do, therefore they go through a process known as Shedding.

 What this entails is, a new skin is formed underneath the old one, and the older one peels away to reveal it! unlike snakes though Iguanas shed in sections, Maybe a leg arm and back first, then the head and tail…but this is a normal part of Iguana growth and shows in fact that they are growing well and therefore must be eating well.